Raiffeisen-DGTL/The-Way-of-CICD-Open-Source-Edition/README.md

 ## Pipeline Design

-The diagram shows the main stages of the pipeline, which are recommended to be used in your project to build a pipeline.
+The diagram shows the main pipeline stages, which are recommended to use in your project to build a pipeline.

 ```mermaid
 flowchart LR